zhejianglab/PrestoZL/README.md

 ## PrestoZL Environment Setting
 There are three ways to set up the PrestoZL running environment.
-## 1. Use Pre-built Docker Image(Recommand)
+### 1. Use Pre-built Docker Image(Recommand)

 We have prepared a pre-built Docker image: **`zjlabastro/prestozl:latest`**，it is an environment-ready image to run PrestoZL.
 Ensure you have Docker and nvidia-container-toolkit installed on your system, you can follow the instructions [here](https://github.com/zhejianglab/PrestoZL/blob/main/dockerInstall.MD).
 Then the image can be fetched as follow:

 Download pre-built docker image from dockerhub.
-If you have trouble in visiting dockerhub, you can downnload the Image from our [BaiduNetdisk](https://pan.baidu.com/s/11EMfbEFDQdRxn-tpA8EWrw?pwd=jhd3)
 ```
 docker pull zjlabastro/prestozl:latest
 ```
+*If you have trouble in visiting dockerhub, you can downnload the Image from [BaiduNetdisk](https://pan.baidu.com/s/11EMfbEFDQdRxn-tpA8EWrw?pwd=jhd3)

 Run a Containter from the Image. -v can mount directories from host into a container, which can be used to share Fits data.
 ```
 docker run -itd --name=prestozl_latest --gpus all --network=host -v /path/to/host/dir:/path/to/container/dir zjlabastro/prestozl:latest /bin/bash